-The Chaplain will lead another Ghana Service Trip in July 2015.
+The Chaplain will lead another Belize Service Trip in May 2015.
 This trip will be expanded to include students, faculty, staff, alumnae, retirees and their family and friends.

 For additional trip details including descriptions of service projects and cost, please download the appropriate application: